lukasgeiter/gettext-extractor/README.md

+> **Not actively maintained:** I'm looking for someone to take over this project.
+Email me at info@lukasgeiter.com if you're interested.

 # Gettext Extractor [![Tests Status][status-tests-badge]][status-tests-link]

 *A flexible and powerful Gettext message extractor with support for JavaScript, TypeScript, JSX and HTML*